Crawling is a major milestone that signifies the start of your baby’s future mobility!

 Next comes rocking and planking.

 As your baby practices rocking back and forth on their hands and knees or pushing themselves into a plank position, they are learning the muscle memory necessary for crawling and refining their balance in the crawling position.
+These are all tell-tale signs baby is getting ready to crawl.

 5. Commando Crawl